jmansar/SemanticComparisonExtensions/README.md

 SemanticComparisonExtensions is a .NET library that make it easier to compare object hierarchies using [SemanticComparison].
 The library provides set of extensions methods for the Likeness type that can configure the likeness to operate on inner properties and collections.

+## Donwload
+The nuget package will be available soon in the nuget.org feed.

 ## Usage

 Let's say the Invoice and Invoice dto object hierarchies need to be compared in the verification stage of the unit test.